Politics of Tanzania

 The politics of Tanzania takes place in a framework of a unitary presidential democratic republic, whereby the President of Tanzania is both head of state and head of government, and of a multi-party system.
 Executive power is exercised by the government.
 Legislative power is vested in both the government and parliament.
 The party system is dominated by the Chama Cha Mapinduzi (Revolutionary State Party).
-The Judiciary is independent of the executive and the legislature.
+The judiciary is independent of the executive and the legislature.

+Since 2014, the Chama Cha Mapinduzi (Revolutionary State Party) has under the presidencies of John Magufuli and Samia Suluhu Hassan overseen democratic backsliding and the development of a single-party state, as the party has repressed the opposition and prevented free and fair elections from taking place.

 Political conditions

 Full independence came in December 1961 and Julius Kambarage Nyerere (1922–1999), a socialist leader who led Tanganyika from colonial rule, was elected President in 1961.
 One of Africa’s most respected figures, Julius Nyerere was seen as a politician of principle and intelligence.
 Known as Mwalimu (teacher), he proposed a widely acclaimed vision of education.

 From independence in 1961 until the mid-1980s, Tanzania was a one-party state, with a socialist model of economic development.
 Beginning in the mid-1980s, under the administration of President Ali Hassan Mwinyi, Tanzania undertook a number of political and economic reforms.
 In January and February 1992, the government decided to adopt multiparty democracy.
 Legal and constitutional changes led to the registration of 11 political parties.
 Two parliamentary by-elections in early 1994, both won by Chama Cha Mapinduzi (CCM), were the first-ever multiparty elections in Tanzanian history.

 In October 2000, Tanzania held its second multi-party general elections.
 The ruling CCM party’s candidate, Benjamin W. Mkapa, defeated his three main rivals, winning the presidential election with 71% of the vote.
 In the parliamentary elections, CCM won 202 of the 232 elected seats.
 In the Zanzibar presidential election, Abeid Amani Karume, the son of former President Abeid Karume, defeated CUF candidate Seif Shariff Hamad.
 The election was marred by irregularities, and subsequent political violence claimed at least 23 lives in January 2001, mostly on Pemba island, where police used tear gas and bullets against demonstrators.
 Hundreds were injured, and state forces were reported to have attacked boats of refugees fleeing to Kenya.
 Also, 16 CUF members were expelled from the Union Parliament after boycotting the legislature to protest the Zanzibar election results.